Create and manage workflow diagrams

 When a diagram is activated for the first time, a message appears asking if you want to create a job template from the workflow diagram.

-17. Click Back to return to the Design page.
+17. Click Yes to configure the workflow diagram with a job template or click No to return to the Design page.

 Duplicate workflow diagrams

-Duplicating a workflow diagram allows you to make a draft copy of a diagram that can be used as a starting point for a new diagram with similar steps.
-Complete the following steps to duplicate a workflow diagram:
+Duplicating a workflow diagram creates a draft copy of a diagram that can be used as a starting point for a new diagram with similar steps.

 1. Access the Workflow Manager web app.